vuo/vuo/documentation/api/ManagingDependencies.md

 To specify that a module depends on a library, list it in the module's @ref VuoModuleMetadata in the "dependencies" array.

-For example, a node class that depends on a static library called `libassimp.a`, a dynamic library called `libicuuc.dylib`, a framework called `AppKit.framework`, and a Vuo library module called `VuoUrl.bc` would have this metadata:
+For example, a node class that depends on a static library called `liboai.a`, a dynamic library called `libicuuc.dylib`, a framework called `AppKit.framework`, and a Vuo library module called `VuoUrl.bc` would have this metadata:

 @code{.cc}
 VuoModuleMetadata({